-Technology has provided us with plenty of advantages.
+Technology has provided us with plenty of advantages, and it has become incredibly commonplace in life.
+In fact, 96% of Americans own some kind of cellphone.
 However, it can be an extremely risky and dangerous tool for children and unsuspecting teens.
 Knowing how to protect your children in 2020 is a way to feel confident and secure with your children’s inevitable knowledge and use of technology.

 Set Up Two-Factor Authentication